 Living organisms require available energy to stay alive, such as the energy humans get from food.
 Humans get the energy they need from energy resources such as fossil fuels, nuclear fuel, or renewable energy.
 The processes of Earth's climate and ecosystems are driven by the radiant energy Earth receives from the sun and the geothermal energy contained within the earth.

-Marcep Inc. focus is to deliver initiatives and activities which ensure a competent and safe workforce training for the industry both now and in the future. these are some training which we have conducted successfully.
+Marcep Inc. focus is to deliver initiatives and activities which ensure a competent and safe workforce training for the industry both now and in the future. these are some power & energy technical training which we have conducted successfully.

 Clean Coal Technology